 Jerry Falwell’s goal of calling apathetic Christians back to moral living rooted in biblical principles is to be commended.
 However, his conviction that America is somehow endowed with a special calling (much like Israel’s) to usher in God’s peaceful and just reign by means of Christianizing its political structures is to be criticized and ultimately rejected upon further inspection.
 He mistakenly opts for humanly powered, worldly means to achieve an eternal end that can only be divinely manifested.
 For instance, if America is going to stand for God’s justice, then, according to Falwell,

-“We must, from the highest office in the land right down to the shoeshine boy in the airport, have a return to biblical basics.
+“We [Christians?
+The Government?
+Both?] must, from the highest office in the land right down to the shoeshine boy in the airport, have a return to biblical basics.
 If the congress of the United States will take its stand on that which is right and wrong, and if our President, our judiciary system, and our state and local leaders will take their stand on holy living, we can turn this country around.”

 Falwell recognized that God is ultimately the one who brings blessings or curses to a nation, and he rightly holds free human agents largely responsible for which future comes.
 Still he unfortunately insists that the human efforts to secure justice, morality, peaceful existence—i.e., the good life—can be accomplished by tweaking and manipulating already established human power structures—government leaders, the judiciary system, and so on.
-As Cal Thomas puts it,
+But as Cal Thomas puts it,

 “Jesus emptied himself of power that was rightfully his.
 We try to fill ourselves with power that belongs to the world and seek to usher in the kingdom not of this world by using tools that are of this world.”

 It is at this point where I want to enter the debate and suggest an alternative approach to seeking justice and peace in the midst of suffering and violence.
 The church’s response to suffering and its struggle for justice must take more seriously the world-altering, value-flipping event of the cross.
-The struggle for justice and peace must be cruciform if it is to be truly Christian.
+The church’s approach struggle for justice and peace must be cruciform if it is to be truly Christian.

 THE CRITIQUE OF THE CROSS